Published 4 May 2022

 A septic tank inspection is a periodic assessment of a residential or commercial septic system’s condition and operation.
 Local health departments across the U.S. require homeowners and property managers to ensure the proper maintenance of their septic tank to increase its lifespan and protect groundwater from deadly contaminants.
 Home inspectors also report failed septic systems which can significantly reduce property value.

 A septic tank inspection checklist details exactly what inspectors should do before, during, and after assessing the condition and operation of a septic system.
-Use this checklist to ensure the proper maintenance of the septic tank and determine if it needs pumping based on its scum and sludge level.
-This checklist includes system-specific items and septic tank inspection best practices and definition of terms.
-Maximize the benefits of this checklist by following the steps below:
+It ensures the proper maintenance of the septic tank and determine if it needs pumping based on its scum and sludge level.
+The inspection checklist includes the following steps:

 - Identify the system type and location